AnderssonFuentes/AnderssonFuentes/README.md

 ### 👋 Andersson's GitHub Profile 👋

-🌱 I’m currently learning HTML, CSS{flexbox & Grid}, Ruby and Rails
+🌱 I’m currently learning HTML, CSS{flexbox & Grid} and Ruby
 <!--
 **AnderssonFuentes/AnderssonFuentes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.